wncc/learners-space/Machine Learning/Week2/README.md

 * Follow this article to get an [overview](https://medium.com/100-days-of-algorithms/day-97-locally-weighted-regression-c9cfaff087fb) of this model.

+However for classification tasks we need a different architecture.
+Logistic Regression allows us to use the power of linear regression for classification:

 ## Logistic Regression

 Logistic regression is a classifier that uses regression to obtain the probability of the input data belonging to one of various classes.
 Unlike Linear Regression, where the target values are continuous real valued, the target variables here are drawn from a finite set of discrete values.
 Formulation of logistic regression can be made where the parameters are estimated using gradient descent.